-The low WFAs of the SPG samples is expected to be a result of poor adhesive penetration; a noted cause of low wood fibre bonding in hardwoods (Faircloth et al., 2023; Leggate et al., 2022a).
+The low WFAs of the SPG samples is expected to be a result of poor adhesive penetration; a noted cause of low wood failure percentage bonded in hardwoods (Faircloth et al. 2023; Leggate et al. 2022a).
+There appears to be no relationship between shear strength and WFA for the DRY state with SPG producing the highest shear strength values and lowest WFA percentages.
+SP however shows the highest WFA and the second highest shear strength values.